 As a condition of membership, all REALTOR® applicants are required to take a new member National Association of REALTORS® Ethics course & Orientation seminar within 90 days of application.
 Registration links will be included in a welcome email message sent to you confirming receipt of your application.
-The Ethics & Orientation course is not currently available online.
 The pre-licensing Ethics course completed with the real estate commission and/or the REcolorado non-Board member Orientation required course does not qualify for meeting the REALTORS® Ethics requirement.

 Who must take continuing education?